LucaFilipozzi/pws/README.md

   allow the 'dir' command to be implemented so that encrypted files may be verified as having been encrypted for the appropriate recipients while avoiding the overhead of decryption or the irritation of prompting for the private key passphrase
+- determine whether [ruby-gpgme][3] can import public keys from keyservers: this would allow us to avoid retrieving public keys from https://sks-keyservers.net/pks/lookup

 [1]: https://github.com/weaselp/pwstore
 [2]: http://ruby-doc.org/stdlib-2.2.3/libdoc/tempfile/rdoc/Tempfile.html